OVERVIEW OF WORK

 Jonathan Burrows and Matteo Fargion have been collaborating together since 1989, and their ongoing body of work goes on being invited around the world.
 Their practice combines performances both as a duet and in collaboration with other artists, as well as curating events, facilitating workshops, mentoring younger artists, writing, composing, sharing public talks and academic research work.

-Jonathan Burrows and Matteo Fargion have been working together since 1989, and their ongoing body of work goes on touring around the world.
-The work is hard to place, combining intellectual rigour with unexpected humour, but it has its roots in a shared love of the forms of classical music, which they clash against an approach to performance that is open to audience, anarchic and joyful.
+Burrows and Fargion's performances are hard to place, combining intellectual rigour with unexpected openess and humour.
+The work has roots in a shared love of the forms of classical music, which they clash against an approach to performance that is generous, anarchic and joyful.
 They tend to describe what they do as music, though it combines also gesture, dance, text, objects, projection and video.

 Burrows and Fargion's performances are often combined with the work of other artists as part of salon events which they have variously titled Return Of The Salon (co-produced initially with Stephen Brett, Kate Gowar and Janine Fletcher at the Nightingale Brighton), or Hysterical Furniture.
 The most recent edition of Hysterical Furniture was a four hour event in the long room of the Baroque Herrenhauser Palace in Hannover, co-curated with Hugo Glendinning and produced by Beate Schuler and Stefan Buchberger for the 2018 Kunstfestspiele Hannover.
 Salon events include always a meal shared with the audience, and live contemporary classical music by a living composer.